ome/omero-documentation/omero/sysadmins/publication.rst

    "schleicher-et-al-2017" is the publication-identifier.
 #.
 This makes use of redirects allowing
    `<https://omero.lifesci.dundee.ac.uk/pub/schleicher-et-al-2017>`_ to
-   redirect to the correct group and Project in OMERO in the same way as the DOI above (these need to be set in the `NGINX <http://nginx.org/>`_ component of the OMERO.web installation dedicated to publication workflows).
+   link to the correct group and Project in OMERO, just as the DOI above does.
+Redirects need to be set in the `NGINX <http://nginx.org/>`_ component of the OMERO.web installation dedicated to publication workflows.